 After 10 minutes of explaining and playing a one-sided game of charades, the guy rescued him by turning up with a small bottle of petrol.

 Moral of the story-learn the basics and save yourself the awkwardness of putting your charades skills to a test.

 Vietnamese 101: The Basics

 Remember to always be polite when asking for something.
 Vietnamese people are naturally quiet and polite so raising your voice or speaking in a boisterous tone might turn them away.
-Remember, a smile is your biggest asset.
+Remember, a smile is your biggest asset, especially in a busy city like Hanoi.
 Use it when interacting with people!
-(READ: What to do in Vietnam)

 Yes – vang (north), da (south)